Diseases

 There are a number of vaccines against MAP infections.
 These are either live attenuated or killed bacteria either incorporated with an adjuvant or lyophilised and adjuvanted on reconstitution.
 Vaccines may be prepared from one strain of Map 316F or 2E (Weybridge) or Map 3 and 5 or II (Canadian strains), or as many as three strains may be used.

-Current, a classical vaccine (produced by CZV) is in use in small ruminants, licensed in Spain, Australia and NZ and exempted from registration in NL.
-A similar vaccine is being developed and evaluated in cattle by the same company.
-The same vaccine is not to be used in cattle (or in small ruminants) in areas where tuberculosis is endemic because of interference with the M. bovis skin test.
-Current developments aiming at subunit vaccines to be used with skin test for M. bovis diagnosis or whole cell attenuated strains to be used with alternative M. bovis testing e.g. gamma interferon assay in combination with specific antigens.
+Current developments are aiming at subunit vaccines to be used with skin test for M. bovis diagnosis or whole cell attenuated strains to be used with alternative M. bovis testing e.g. interferon gamma assay in combination with specific antigens.

-• Development of a cattle vaccine that limits infection and/or shedding, and does not interfere with diagnostics for other mycobacterial infections.
+Development of a cattle vaccine that limits infection and/or shedding and does not interfere with diagnostics for other mycobacterial infections.

-• More effective protective vaccines and DIVA (Differentiating Infected from Vaccinated Animals) are required
+More effective protective vaccines and DIVA (Differentiating Infected from Vaccinated Animals) are required

-• Appropriate level of attenuation of vaccine strains to elicit immune response without causing disease.
+Appropriate level of attenuation of vaccine strains to elicit immune response without causing disease.

 • Therapeutics

-• How can feeding of monensin be used in a control program?
+How can feeding of monensin be used in a control program?

 • Biosecurity measures effective as a preventive measure